codingaslu/codingaslu/README.md

-# Hi there, I'm Muhammed Aslam A! 👋

-I'm a Gen AI Dev

-🔭 I’m currently sharpening my skills in web development and data science.

-🌱 I’m learning Gan AI and advanced GEN AI frameworks.
+🌱 I’m currently learning AI Agents and LLM Evualtion

+👯 I’m looking to collaborate on AI And LLM Projects

-💬 Ask me about anything related to programming, I'm always happy to help!
+💬  Ask me only After you already Googled it!, I'm always happy to help!

 📫 Reach me at: muhammedaslam179@gmail.com